 Our water is not fluoridated.
 Families with growing children may contact their dentist regarding the use of fluoride supplements such as fluoride containing toothpaste.
-The District has tested it's water for arsenic in accordance with federal guidelines but no arsenic was detected.
+The District water is tested for arsenic in accordance with federal guidelines but levels remain within guidelines.